Vaibhavlajurkar/Lokal_Job_App/README.md

 3.Build the project to download dependencies.
 4.Run the app on an Android device or emulator.

-Usage
+## Usage

+1. **Jobs Screen**:
--**Jobs Screen**: Upon opening the app, navigate to the "Jobs" section to explore available job listings.
-Scroll down to load more jobs.
+   - Upon opening the app, navigate to the "Jobs" section to explore available job listings.
+   - Scroll down to load more jobs as they are fetched from the API.

+2. **Job Details**:
--**Job Details**: Click on a job card to view more detailed information.
+   - Click on a job card to view more detailed information about the job, such as title, location, salary, and phone details.

+3. **Bookmarking Jobs**:
--**Bookmarking** Jobs: Tap the bookmark icon on a job card to save it.
-The job will appear in the "Bookmarks" section.
+   - Tap the bookmark icon on a job card to save it for later.
+   - The bookmarked job will appear in the "Bookmarks" section for easy access.

+4. **Offline Access**:
--**Offline Access**: Access bookmarked jobs offline from the "Bookmarks" section.
+   - Access your bookmarked jobs offline from the "Bookmarks" section, even when you don't have an internet connection.